3 Jan, 2023

 This is the most important tip we can give to any person interested in how to prove income as self-employed.
 Have your business accounts audited by a chartered accountant, preferably one specialized in small businesses and self-employed individuals.
 The audit will ensure that your books are up-to-date and accurate.
 It will also help determine what type of financial statements you’ll need to provide during the mortgage application process.

-You should also have your personal accounts audited by the same professional who did your business audit.
+When preparing the proof of income, you should also have your personal accounts audited by the same professional who did your business audit.
 This is another step to take before applying for a mortgage because it will ensure there are no discrepancies between the two sets of books.

 Show The Lender a Copy Of Your Most Recent Tax Return Showing All Income And Expenses